algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

     * As with reading, each box ref in the boxes array allows an app call to write 1kb of box state - 1kb of “box write budget”.
 * Deletion:
     * App a is the only app that can delete its boxes.
-    * If an app is deleted, its boxes are not deleted. (the correct cleanup design is to look up the boxes from off-chain and call the app to delete all its boxes before deleting the app itself).
+    * If an app is deleted, its boxes are not deleted.
+The boxes will not be modifiable but still can be queried using the SDKs.
+The minimum balance will also be locked. (the correct cleanup design is to look up the boxes from off-chain and call the app to delete all its boxes before deleting the app itself).

 # Manipulate global or local state in smart contract